dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_default_take_value

-Returns the default parameter the ledger uses for `take` in case the parameter is `null` in paginated methods.
+Returns the default parameter the ledger uses for `take` in case the parameter is `null` in paginated queries.

 ```candid "Methods" +=
 icrc7_default_take_value : () -> (opt nat) query;